Robbie Grossman Player Props: Rangers vs. Tigers

 Tigers Pitching Rankings

+- The eight strikeouts per nine innings put together by the Tigers pitching staff ranks 26th in the league.

-- The Tigers have a 4.43 team ERA that ranks 19th among all league pitching staffs.
+- The Tigers have a 4.44 team ERA that ranks 20th across all MLB pitching staffs.

-- Tigers pitchers combine to allow 66 total home runs at a rate of 1.3 per game (to rank 22nd in the league).
+- Tigers pitchers combine to allow 67 total home runs at a clip of 1.3 per game (to rank 22nd in the league).

-- Boyd gets the start for the Tigers, his 10th of the season.
-He is 3-3 with a 5.74 ERA and 39 strikeouts through 42 1/3 innings pitched.
+- Faedo makes the start for the Tigers, his fifth of the season.
+He is 1-2 with a 4.15 ERA and 22 strikeouts through 21 2/3 innings pitched.

-- His last appearance came on Wednesday against the Kansas City Royals, when the lefty tossed 4 2/3 innings, surrendering one earned run while allowing three hits.
+- In his most recent outing on Thursday against the Chicago White Sox, the right-hander went six innings, giving up two earned runs while surrendering three hits.

-- The 32-year-old has put up an ERA of 5.74, with 8.3 strikeouts per nine innings, in nine games this season.
-Opponents have a .251 batting average against him.
+- In four games this season, the 27-year-old has an ERA of 4.15, with 9.1 strikeouts per nine innings.
+Opponents are batting .188 against him.

 © 2023 Data Skrive.
 All rights reserved.